-Chula Vista is the location of a United States Olympic Committee ("USOC") Training Center.
-This is one of three training centers in the nation and the only year-round training facility.
+The City now owns the Chula Vista Elite Athlete Training Center, formerly a United States Olympic Committee ("USOC") training facility.
 The center is located on a 150-acre property adjacent to the Otay Lake reservoir.
 In 2016, the City and USOC negotiated an agreement pursuant to which in exchange for the deeding of the facility to the City for one dollar, the City has taken over responsibility for operation of the facility.
 Under the agreement the City will continue to provide the USOC with access to an elite Olympic training center and may use the facility for other events and activities that would be compatible uses.